 Spend an afternoon at the beach

 The waters around Kotor are clean and crystal clear.
 Only about 5 km far from the Old Town of Kotor you can find perfect pebble beaches and spend the whole afternoon sunbathing and swimming.
 Bajova kula and Orahovac are two beaches favoured by the locals and pretty close to each other, accessible both by road and by sea.
-Beach bars and restaurants can be found on the beach and you can rent a deckchair and enjoy your summer cocktail overlooking the sea.
+Beach bars and restaurants offer deckchair rental where you can enjoy your summer cocktail overlooking the sea.

 Where to stay in Kotor?